Founder & Lead Editor

 What Makes Salomon Pulsar Trail Stand Out?

-Let me explain.
-The Energy Surge foam, a mix of EVA and Olefin, gives you this bouncy, lively feel underfoot that just eats up the miles.
-Then, you have the Energy Blade, which is a flexible plate that adds a real snap to your toe-off, making you feel faster and more efficient.
-It’s not a carbon plate, mind you, so it's more forgiving for daily use.
-This combination, along with Salomon’s classic rocker geometry, creates a ride that’s both cushioned and propulsive.
+Energy Surge foam (a mix of EVA and Olefin) gives you that lively, springy feel underfoot.
+The Energy Blade is a flexible plate that adds snap at toe-off and helps the shoe feel quicker and more efficient.
+It’s not a carbon plate, so it stays more forgiving for daily use.
+Pair that with Salomon’s rocker geometry and you get a ride that’s cushioned but still propulsive.

 As one runner put it, the experience is one of "A lively response and fluid, smooth transitions."
 It strikes a unique balance, making it a standout for those who want speed without sacrificing too much comfort on less gnarly terrain.